Muta Mestri

-Released on 17 January 1993, the film was successful at the box office.
+Released on 17 January 1993, the film was a hit at the box office.
 Chiranjeevi won the Filmfare Award for Best Actor – Telugu for the film.
 It was dubbed and released in Tamil as Manbhumigu Maistri.

 Plot

 Bose is a very patriotic man who fights for the rights of the local market workers against Aatma, the nearby underworld don.
 Seeing his dedication for helping the working poor, the Chief Minister asks him to enter politics.
 As a politician, he takes charge of a special branch of commandos and destroys Aatma's illegal operations.
 In retaliation, Aatma has Bose's sister falsely implicated in a prostitution case, after which she commits suicide on the court steps.
 Bose resigns from his position and takes revenge on Aatma.
 Finally, he returns to his old life at the market.